Back • Return Home

 How are different types of numbers represented?
 Mathematically speaking, numbers can be either "Cardinal" (representing quantities), "Ordinal" (representing a place in a sequence - like "first", "second", "third", etc.), or "Nominal" (used as a name for something).

-How do we create "Alphanumeric Strings" (sequences of letters and/or numbers) that can be "Concatenated" or "Parsed" (i.e.: combined or separated)?
+How do we create "Alphanumeric Strings" (sequences of letters and/or numbers)?
+How are these "Concatenated" or "Parsed" (i.e.: combined or separated)?

 • Logical and Mathematical Operations